ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 ##### A note on indicators:
-There are hundereds of technical indicators,but one should focus on a few good ones and develop on these gradually with experience
+There are hundreds of technical indicators,but one should focus on a few good ones and develop on these gradually with experience
 ### The checklist:
 Indicators occupy a lower priority in the checklist than the previous concepts discussed.
 If these indicators confirm, they kind of act like a multiplier effect, or reducing the volume if the other checks confirm but the indicators don't